Locations:

 Diagnosis and Tests

-Your doctor may also perform the following procedures:
+They may recommend the following procedures:

 • Endometrial biopsy: Your provider removes a tissue sample from the lining of your uterus for examination.